XPHenry/Netfrac/README.md

 ![Open project](Rstudio1.png)

-Otherwise, from an R command line or interface, you can also to install it directly from GitHub using devtools:
+Otherwise, from an R command line or interface, you can also install it directly from GitHub using devtools:
 ```r
 library(devtools)
 install_github("XPHenry/Netfrac")